ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

        raise ImportError("Install matplotlib to use this feature.")

 You should only avoid coverage of parts of your library where you cannot reasonably test without an extensive testing suite or setup.
 Most methods and classes, including edge cases, can be reasonably tested.
 Even parts of your code that raise errors like ``TypeError`` or ``ValueError`` when users input the wrong data type or value can be reasonably tested.

 Code Coverage Enforcement
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-One way of enforcing unit test coverage with a project on GitHub is to use the
+One way of enforcing unit test coverage with a project on GitHub is to use
-codecov.io to enforce minimum patch (and optionally project) coverage.
-As this
+``codecov.io`` to enforce minimum patch (and optionally project) coverage.
+Because
-application is already available to the `PyAnsys Organization
+this application is already available to the `PyAnsys Organization
-<https://github.com/pyansys>`_, simply add a ``codecov.yml`` file to the root
+<https://github.com/pyansys>`_, you can simply add a ``codecov.yml`` file to the root
-directory of your repository:
+directory of your repository.
+This example file provides a sample configuration:

 .. code:: yaml